1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The good news: If you itemize, your gambling losses are deductible, but only to the extent of the winnings you report as income.
 For example, if you won $4,000 last year and had $5,000 in losing bets, your deduction for the losses is limited to $4,000.
 You can’t deduct the balance against other income or carry it forward.
 Report the deduction on Line 28 (other miscellaneous deductions) on Schedule A.

 Your state may want a bite, too, of course.
 And there are some interesting variations on state lottery winnings (think Powerball).
-California and Pennsylvania exempt state lottery winnings from taxes—as long as you buy your tickets in state.
-Conversely, Maryland and Arizona withhold taxes on lottery winnings from non-residents, so even if you hailed from no-income-tax New Hampshire, you'd be on the hook.
+California exempts state lottery winnings from taxes—as long as you buy your tickets in state.
+Maryland and Arizona withhold taxes on lottery winnings from non-residents, so even if you hailed from no-income-tax New Hampshire, you'd be on the hook.
+A budget bill enacted by Pennsylvania lawmakers in July eliminated that state’s tax exemption for lottery winnings, so if you hit the number in the Keystone State, you’ll have to pay up.

 Along with a medal and a bouquet, U.S. athletes who win top honors at the 2016 Rio de Janeiro Olympics will get a check from the U.S. Olympic Committee: $25,000 for gold, $15,000 for silver and $10,000 for bronze.